changeworld/azure-docs.it-it/articles/key-vault/keys/quick-create-net.md

     Compare una variante dell'output seguente:

     ```console
-    Input the value of your secret > mySecretPassword
-    Creating a secret in <your-unique-keyvault-name> called 'mySecret' with the value 'mySecretPassword' ... done.
+    Creating a key in mykeyvault called 'myKey' ... done.
-    Forgetting your secret.
-    Your secret is ''.
-    Retrieving your secret from <your-unique-keyvault-name>.
+    Retrieving your key from mykeyvault.
-    Your secret is 'mySecretPassword'.
+    Your key version is '8532359bced24e4bb2525f2d2050738a'.
-    Deleting your secret from <your-unique-keyvault-name> ... done.
+    Deleting your key from jl-kv ... done
     ```

 ## <a name="clean-up-resources"></a>Pulire le risorse